 This is another common theme with our claims.
 Sometimes clients go off the radar before the project begins (but the freelancer starts work anyway) or clients disappear midway through the project.
 Both scenarios are problematic.

 Firstly, never start work without a deposit.
-A paid deposit shows the client is serious.
+A paid deposit shows the client is serious and you've at least received some compensation if the project is terminated.
 Secondly, implement a pause clause in your contract to encourage clients to stay on track.

-If they disappear for a period of time where you need their involvement—whether that’s to supply you with assets or pay you—you’ll cease work on the project until you hear from them again.
+If they disappear for a period of time where you need their involvement—whether that’s to supply you with assets, sign off on deliverables or pay you—you’ll cease work on the project until you hear from them again.
 Then you’ll have to reschedule their work based on your revised availability and workload.

-This gives you more control over your schedule and cashflow, and should incentivise clients not to disappear.
-The problem with clients disappearing is that–once they reappear—they often aren’t happy with the progress the project has made or the work that’s been done.
+This gives you more control over your schedule and cashflow and should incentivise clients not to disappear.
+The problem with clients reappearing after a period of absence is that they often aren’t happy with the progress the project has made or the work that’s been done.
+We've seen this lead to claims where the client is blaming the freelancer for missed milestones or a poor finished product.

-To recap, here are client red flags to watch out for:
+To recap, here are the client red flags to watch out for:

-- Clients who have unreasonable demands.
-They want the moon on the stick.
-You can get stuck in an endless loop of trying to make them happy, which is rarely possible because their demands are so great
+- Clients who have unreasonable demands and want the moon on the stick.
+You can get stuck in an endless loop of trying to please these clients, but this is pointless because their demands are so great and continually evolve

 - Clients who don’t respect boundaries.
 A lack of respect impacts the harmony of the relationship between the client and freelancer

 - Clients who constantly change their mind.
-It can be difficult to deliver the work your client wants when they aren’t settled on what they want
+It can be difficult to deliver the work your client wants when they are always shifting the goalposts

 - Clients who don’t agree to terms in writing.
 This will make the project difficult to control and means everything is negotiable

 - Clients who push for discounts or freebies.
-They undervalue you and they’re usually more hassle than they’re worth
+They undervalue you and are usually more hassle than they’re worth

 - Clients who ghost you.
 It’s hard to take a project seriously if your client disappears.
 Never start work without a deposit and implement a pause clause to encourage clients to stay on track